 The U.S. Occupational Safety and Health Administration (OSHA) has determined that a rule is needed to substantially reduce the risk of serious disease from exposure to airborne concentrations of silica dust.
 Silica is a component of soil, sand and granite, and occurs in many commonly used building products such as mortar, concrete, bricks, blocks, rocks and stones.
-It can be disturbed by construction activities ranging from cutting brick to finishing drywall joints.
+It can be disturbed by construction activities ranging from cutting concrete and brick to moving soil around the jobsite.

-The proposed crystalline silica rule is the most far-reaching regulatory initiative ever proposed for the construction industry.
-NAHB and the Construction Industry Safety Coalition (CISC) have requested that OSHA withdraw the proposed rule and engage in a dialogue with the construction industry on a more feasible and economical approach to dealing with the silica hazards.
+The final crystalline silica rule issued in March 2016 is the most far-reaching regulatory initiative ever finalized for construction with an industry-estimated cost of $5 billion per year—roughly $4 billion per year more than OSHA estimates.
+NAHB and the Construction Industry Safety Coalition (CISC) have requested that OSHA withdraw the rule and engage in a dialogue with the construction industry on a more feasible and economical approach to dealing with the silica hazards.

 NAHB urges OSHA to develop a silica rule for the residential construction industry that is cost effective, reasonable and workable for the onsite conditions encountered on residential job sites and any such rule should: